 The Agency will retain external bond counsel for all debt issues.
-As part of its responsibility to oversee and coordinate the marketing of all Agency indebtedness, the CFO/AGM shall make recommendations for approval by the Board on the retention of bond counsel.
+As part of the responsibility to oversee and coordinate the marketing of all Agency indebtedness, the EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM shall make recommendations for approval by the Board on the retention of bond counsel.

-Bond counsel will prepare the necessary authorizing resolutions, agreements and other documents necessary to execute the financing.
+Bond counsel will prepare the necessary authorizing resolutions, agreements, and other documents necessary to execute the financing.
 All debt issued by the Agency will include a written opinion by bond counsel affirming that the Agency is authorized to issue the debt, stating that the Agency has met all state constitutional and statutory requirements necessary for issuance, and determining the debt's federal income tax status.